mynameisvinn/Docker-for-Data-Scientists/README.md

 after cloning this repo, do `docker build -t mynameisvinn/my_jupyter .` dont forget the period, and replace `mynameisvinn/my_jupyter` with your own tag.

 ## from container to browser
-do `docker run -d -p 8887:8888 mynameisvinn/my_jupyter`. this command creates a container running a jupyter notebook, which can be accessed from `localhost:8887`.
+do `docker run -d -p 8887:8888 -v /Users/vincenttang/dropbox/temp/Docker-for-Data-Scientists/shared_data:/home/ds/notebooks/shared_data mynameisvinn/my_jupyter`. this command creates a container running a jupyter notebook accessible from `localhost:8887`. the `-v` tag syncs host's `/Users/vincenttang/dropbox/temp/Docker-for-Data-Scientists/shared_data` folder with the container's `/home/ds/notebooks/shared_data` folder.

 some other helpful commands:
 * *ssh into container* do `docker run -it mynameisvinn/my_jupyter`